kaur-stack/Capstones/README.md

 ### Outcomes
 💻 All Transactions Report
 This screen displays all recorded transactions in the account ledger, showing deposits and payments in chronological order (newest first).
-Each entry includes details such as the date, time, description, vendor, and transaction amount.
 ![Screenshot 2025-10-17 at 8.37.30 AM.png](Assets/Screenshot%202025-10-17%20at%208.37.30%E2%80%AFAM.png)

 💰 Deposit Menu